rabcanj/udacity3/README.md

 This document contains instructions that were applied to deploy Flask application from the previous project.
 In the bottom you can find rubics table summary where I summarized how I did specific tasks for this project.

-File grader_key, which is also in this repo is a private key to login via ssh.
+Grader ssh keys are located in grader-ssh directory.
+File grader_key, which is a private key to login via ssh.

 ## Server